mkirk05/Maze-game/testplan.md

     - displays the maze when m is pressed
     - correctly displays a message if the user runs into a wall
 # Error message
-    - Error: invalid input
+    - Error: Invalid input
     - Error: Empty maze
-    - Error: invalid maze
+    - Error: Invalid maze
+    - Error: Maze does not meet requirements
+    - You have hit a wall